SpinalHDL/VexRiscv/README.md

 ## Build the RISC-V GCC

-In fact, you can find some prebuild GCC : <br>
+In fact, now you can find some prebuild GCC : <br>
 - https://www.sifive.com/products/tools/   =>   SiFive GNU Embedded Toolchain
 The VexRiscvSocSoftware makefiles are expecting to find this prebuild version in /opt/riscv/__contentOfThisPreBuild__